MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 The IT Leadership team has worked closely with business partners to understand what they want to achieve with this migration:

-- **Address business growth**: Contoso is growing, and as a result there is pressure on their on-premises systems and infrastructure.
+- **Address business growth.** Contoso is growing, and as a result there is pressure on their on-premises systems and infrastructure.
-- **Limit risk**: The SmartHotel360 app is critical for the Contoso business.
+- **Limit risk.** The SmartHotel360 app is critical for the Contoso business.
 It wants to move the app to Azure with zero risk.
-- **Extend**: Contoso doesn't want to modify the app, but does want to ensure that it's stable.
+- **Extend.** Contoso doesn't want to modify the app, but does want to ensure that it's stable.

 ## Migration goals